nerves-project/nerves_system_rpi0/README.md

 There's a subtle coupling between the `nerves_system_br` version and the Linux kernel version used here. `nerves_system_br` provides the versions of `rpi-userland` and `rpi-firmware` that get installed.
 I prefer to match them to the Linux kernel to avoid any issues.
 Unfortunately, none of these are tagged by the Raspberry Pi Foundation so I either attempt to match what's in Raspbian or take versions of the repositories that have similar commit times.

-## Installation

 [Image credit](#fritzing): This image is from the [Fritzing](http://fritzing.org/home/) parts library.